 The Society organises a number of Summer Events, including visits, walks and trips to sites of interest within the region.
 In most years we also run a four-day holiday.
 In recent years we have visited sites in Lincolnshire and Wales.

-The Council would welcome your suggestions for summer excursions in this and coming years – where would you like to visit that is normally closed to the public or otherwise ‘out of bounds’?
+The Council would welcome your suggestions for summer excursions for future years – where would you like to visit that is normally closed to the public or otherwise ‘out of bounds’?
 Would you like the society to run day schools or other meetings in the summer?
-Send your ideas to our Excursions Secretary, Margaret Gooch (email@example.com).
+Send your ideas to our Excursions Secretary, Margaret Gooch (firstname.lastname@example.org).

 No Results Found